tessercat/pbx-docs/client/notes.md

 The Client
-manages WebSocket connection state by reconnecting immediately on WebSocket disconnection, but backing off five seconds on every retry until it retries every 30 seconds.
+manages WebSocket connection state by reconnecting immediately on WebSocket disconnection, but backing off five seconds,
++/- two seconds,
+on every retry
+until it retries every 30 seconds, also +/- two seconds.

+Randomness in the backoff period helps to stagger work on the server of handling connections and ping replies when FreeSWITCH or the verto endpoint restarts with many connected clients.

 # Peer ID